microsoft/vscode-dev-containers/CONTRIBUTING.md

     global_test=$(test_function)
     ```

-- If you are using temporary files within the script, make sure to run a cleanup function when the script exists.
-The recommended method is to use `trap`.
-For example:
+- If using temporary files within the script, we recommend removing all those files once they are no longer needed.
+One method for doing this is running a cleanup function with a `trap` method when the script exits:
     ```sh
     # Cleanup temporary directory and associated files when exiting the script.
     cleanup() {